the-loudspeaker/StockHoldings/README.md

 - `components`: Individual widgets for Custom Top Bar, Bottom App Bar and Holding Widgets
 - `model`: data classes for API response.
-- `repository`: Data repositories to manipulate and Store API response in proper class.
-Includes an interface for API calls.
+- `repository`: Contains a Data repository to manipulate and store API response in proper class.
+Also includes an interface for API calls.
 - `ui`: Theme and Typography
 - `MainActivity.kt`: Main activity of the app.